rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

 standard library and the compiler.
 This document, of course, focuses on the latter.

-Rustc consists of a number of crates, including `syntax`, `rustc`, `rustc_target`, `rustc_codegen`, `rustc_driver`, and many more.
+Rustc consists of a number of crates, including `rustc_ast`, `rustc`, `rustc_target`, `rustc_codegen`, `rustc_driver`, and many more.
 The source for each crate can be found in a directory like `src/libXXX`, where `XXX` is the crate name.